entrptaher/playground-react-puppeteer/readme.md

 A minimal example of using puppeteer with react.
+Created for a [bug report here](https://github.com/parcel-bundler/parcel/issues/2847) on parcel-builder.

 ![](demo.gif)